What is the difference between and Order for Protection (OFP) and a Harassment Restraining Order (HRO)?

 Is there a filing fee?

-There is a filing fee of $327.00 (effective 9/1/13).
+Yes, the fee amount can be found on the fees page.
 The fee may be waived by the judicial officer if the Petitioner is found to meet the low income standards or the judicial officer may waive the fee if the allegations rise to a certain level.
 If the fee is not waived, it must be paid at the time of filing the order.
 If the Petitioner wants to request a fee waiver, s/he must bring proof of income, government assistance or other proof (to show how they support themselves) to the interview and complete an Affidavit for Proceeding In Forma Pauperis (fee waiver).
 The judicial officer will review the information and grant or deny the waiver of fees.

 Is there a court hearing?

 Not necessarily.
 The court may issue a Harassment Restraining Order with or without a hearing for one to two years.
 However, if there is no hearing set, a request for a hearing must be made within 45 days of the issuance of the order.
 If a hearing is set, the parties need to come prepared to present their case to the court and bring any witnesses and documents to support their case.